VictorTaelin/Interaction-Calculus/IC.md

 - `VAR`
 - `SUP`
-- `CO0`
+- `DP0`
-- `CO1`
+- `DP1`
 - `LAM`
 - `APP`

 The lab field stores:

-- On SUP, CO0 and CO1 terms: a label.
+- On SUP, DP0 and DP1 terms: a label.

 The val field depends on the variant:

 - `VAR`: points to a Lam node ({bod: Term}) or a substitution
-- `CO0`: points to a Col Node ({val: Term}) or a substitution
+- `DP0`: points to a Dup node ({val: Term}) or a substitution
-- `CO1`: points to a Col Node ({val: Term}) or a substitution
+- `DP1`: points to a Dup node ({val: Term}) or a substitution
-- `SUP`: points to a Sup Node ({lft: Term, rgt: Term})
+- `SUP`: points to a Sup node ({lft: Term, rgt: Term})
-- `LAM`: points to a Lam Node ({bod: Term})
+- `LAM`: points to a Lam node ({bod: Term})
-- `APP`: points to an App Node ({fun: Term, arg: Term})
+- `APP`: points to an App node ({fun: Term, arg: Term})

-A Node is a consecutive block of its child terms.
+A node is a consecutive block of its child terms.
 For example, the SUP term points to the memory location where its two child terms are stored.

-Variable terms (VAR, CO0 and CO1) point to the location where the substitution will be placed.
-As an optimization, that location is always the location of the corresponding binder node (like a Lam or Col).
+Variable terms (VAR, DP0 and DP1) point to the location where the substitution will be placed.
+As an optimization, that location is always the location of the corresponding binder node (like a Lam or Dup).
 When the interaction occurs, we replace the binder node by the substituted term, with a 'sub' bit set.
 Then, when we access it from a variable, we retrieve that term, clearing the bit.

-Note that there is no COL term.
-That's because Col Nodes are special: they are't part of the AST, and they don't store a body; they "float" on the heap.
+Note that there is no DUP term.
+That's because Dup nodes are special: they are't part of the AST, and they don't store a body; they "float" on the heap.
 In other words, `λx. !&0{x0,x1}=x; &0{x0,x1}` and `!&0{x0,x1}=x; λx. &0{x0,x1}` are both valid, and stored identically on memory.
-As such, the only way to access a Col Node is via its bound variables, CO0 and CO1.
+As such, the only way to access a Dup node is via its bound variables, DP0 and DP1.

-Before the collapse, the Col Node stores just the collapsed value (no body).
+Before the lapse, the Dup node stores just the lapsed value (no body).
-After a collapse is triggered (when we access it via a CO0 or CO1 vars), the first half of the collapsed term is returned, and the other half is stored where the Col Node was, allowing the other var to get it as a substitution.
-For example, the COL-SUP interaction could be implemented as:
+After a lapse is triggered (when we access it via a DP0 or DP1 vars), the first half of the lapsed term is returned, and the other half is stored where the Dup node was, allowing the other var to get it as a substitution.
+For example, the DUP-SUP interaction could be implemented as:

 ```
-def col_sup(col, sup):
+def dup_sup(dup, sup):
-  if col.lab == sup.lab:
+  if dup.lab == sup.lab:
     tm0 = heap[sup.loc + 0]
     tm1 = heap[sup.loc + 1]
-    heap[col.loc] = as_sub(tm1 if col.tag == CO0 else tm0)
+    heap[dup.loc] = as_sub(tm1 if dup.tag == DP0 else tm0)
-    return (tm0 if col.tag == CO0 else tm1)
+    return (tm0 if dup.tag == DP0 else tm1)
   else:
     co0_loc = alloc(1)
     co1_loc = alloc(1)